What is Title Insurance?

 Because a lender's policy only protects the lender from title problems, you may want to consider an owner's policy to protect your interests.

-For more information about title insurance in your state or if you believe you have been treated unfairly, contact your state's insurance department.The Iowa Legislature created the Iowa Title Guaranty program to provide guarantees of Iowa property titles and facilitate lenders' participation in the secondary market.
-For more information, visit the Iowa Title Guaranty website.
+For more information about title insurance in your state or if you believe you have been treated unfairly, contact your state's insurance department.
+You can also submit complaints to the Consumer Financial Protection Bureau.